OrgMassSpec/IdentifyHalogenatedSpectra/README.md

 # IdentifyHalogenatedSpectra
 Identify halogenated (Br/Cl) unit resolution mass spectra.

-## Documented Example

-For an R Notebook containing a documented example, see: http://orgmassspec.github.io/IdentifyHalogenationScript.html

-To run the example, download the contents of the Example R Notebook folder and see Identify Halogenation Script.Rmd to begin.

 ## R Script

-The R script for processing mass spectra is Identify Halogenation Script.R located at the top level of the repository.
+The script for identifying mass spectra containing bromine and/or chlorine is __IdentifyHalogenationScript.R__ located at the top level of the repository.
 The script requires Theoretical Distributions.csv in the working directory.

+## Documented Example

+An R Notebook containing a documented example is at: http://orgmassspec.github.io/IdentifyHalogenationScript.html

+To run the example, download the contents of the Example R Notebook folder and run IdentifyHalogenationScript.Rmd.